2016 BUFTA Winner – Willem Kingma

 2. What was the most rewarding experience you gained from BUFTA?

-3. You entered a number of films in different genres, what is your favourite genre and why?
+3. You entered several films in different genres, what is your favourite genre and why?

 4. What were the main motivators/ideas behind your two winning films ‘Suicide – Tiny Giants’ and ‘NOT QUITE RIGHT’?